Melkor-1/linked-list/README.md

 make
 ~~~

-This will compile the library and generate the static library `lib/list.a` in the `lib` directory.
+This will compile the library and generate the static library `lib/libslist.a` and dynamic library `lib/libslist.so` in the `lib` directory.

 ### Running Tests